Federico Ravaglia

-Club career
+Career

 Bologna

-He was raised in the Bologna youth teams and started playing for their Under-19 squad in the 2016–17 season.
+Ravaglia was raised in the Bologna youth teams and started playing for their Under-19 squad in the 2016–17 season.

 During the 2016–17 and 2017–18 seasons, he appeared on the bench in Serie A matches 40 times, but did not see any playing time.

-During the 2020–21 season he became the Bologna's second keeper (after Łukasz Skorupski) during the season, and he also did his debut for the club in Serie A on 13 December 2020 in a 1–5 home loss against Roma.
+During the 2020–21 season he became the Bologna's second keeper (after Łukasz Skorupski) during the season, and he also did his debut for the club in Serie A on 13 December 2020 in a 5–1 home loss against Roma.

 Loan to Südtirol

-On 10 July 2018 he joined Serie C club Südtirol on a season-long loan.
+On 10 July 2018, he joined Serie C club Südtirol on a season-long loan.

 He made his professional Serie C debut for Südtirol on 5 May 2019 in a game against Monza.
 He replaced Michele Nardi at half-time.
 That remained his only appearance for Südtirol as he stayed on the bench for the rest of the season.

 Loan to Gubbio

-On 23 July 2019 he was loaned to Serie C club Gubbio.
+On 23 July 2019, he was loaned to Serie C club Gubbio.

 He made his first starting-lineup Serie C appearance for Gubbio on 25 August 2019 in a game against Triestina.

 Loan to Frosinone

-On 17 July 2021 he was loaned to Serie B side Frosinone.
+On 17 July 2021, he was loaned to Serie B side Frosinone.